OPahunang/Pewlett-Hackard-Analysis/README.md

 A. How many roles will need to be filled as the "silver tsunami" begins to make an impact?

   Total of 72,458 employees are eligible for retirement according to the birth date.
-Highest on the list
+Highest on the list is the Senior Engineer position a total of 25,916 and the lowest is Manager position with a total on only 2.

 ![Total_Eligible_for_Retirement.png](https://github.com/OPahunang/Pewlett-Hackard-Analysis/blob/main/Resources/Total_Eligible_for_Retirement.png)

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+B. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+  Not enough next generation employees to be mentored, with only 1,549 against 72,458 who are eligible for retirement.

 ![Total_Eligible_for_Mentorship.png](https://github.com/OPahunang/Pewlett-Hackard-Analysis/blob/main/Resources/Total_Eligible_for_Mentorship.png)